 4. A large number of the Swahili Vocabulary Comes from Arabic

 The great commercial and cultural interaction for more than a century between the Arabs and the people of the East African Coast led the Kiswahili language to absorb more words in the Arabic language than any other language.
 Throughout the previous five centuries, Swahili has also absorbed vocabulary from Persian, English, Portuguese, German, and French through contact.
-Another good reason to learn some Swahili is that African Union (AU) Heads of State and Governments have approved Swahili to be one of the bloc’s official working languages.
+Another good reason to learn some Swahili is that United Nations and African Union (AU) Heads of State and Governments have approved Swahili to be one of the bloc’s official working languages.

 5. There are Words Which can Lead to Confusion Depending on Pronunciation!

 Another example is maziwa.
 It can refer to milk but sometimes Swahili speakers also use it as a word for breast.
-The other used word for breast, however, is matiti

 6. Famous Idioms and Proverbs